Hugo-Chia/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` or above installed in your Computer.
+This is required to run HubHealth. <br>
+   - **Checking whether you have Java installed/ the right Java version:**<br>
+     - **Windows users:** Press the Windows key, or use the Start menu to search for `Java`.
+If there are no results that lead to an application.
+You do not have Java installed.
+Otherwise, click on `About Java`, and it show you the version of Java currently downloaded on your computer.<br>
+     - **Mac users:** Open a new Terminal window, and enter `java -version`.
+Hit enter and you should see the Java version downloaded on your computer.<br>
+   - **Installing Java:** If you do not have Java installed or do not have the right version, follow the instructions [here](https://www.java.com/en/download/help/download_options.html) to download Java `17`. <br>
-   **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+     - **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+This is the HubHealth application.

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for HubHealth.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, and enter `cd <directory>`, where `<directory>` is the path to the folder you put the jar file in. <br>
+  For instance, if the application is in the Downloads folder, the command you enter should look something like `cd C:\Users\user\Downloads`<br>
+   (You can find the location of the application by right-clicking on it, and selecting `Properties` or `Get info` for Windows and Mac users.)

+2. Next, enter the command `java -jar addressbook.jar` and press Enter to start the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)